Manny Pacquiao is the next target in the crosshairs of Terence Crawford in what will be a massive welterweight unification in 2021.

 No boxer in the sport right now, except Pacquiao, holds a candle to that kind of C.V.

-Therefore, if Crawford can beat Pacquiao in 2021, the American’s quest to truly be the P4P number one will be ever closer.
+Therefore, if Crawford can beat Pacquiao in 2021, the American’s quest to be the P4P number one will be ever closer.

 It would still take another bump of considerable proportion to see Crawford overtake Canelo without the Mexican losing.

-At present, Crawford’s list of notable wins doesn’t quite have the same ring.
+Currently, Crawford’s list of notable wins doesn’t quite have the same ring.

 Look at Floyd Mayweather’s 50-0 (49-0 vs. boxers) record.
 ‘Money,’ like Pacquiao, has beaten over 20 world champions during his career.